Author: Gill Jackson

 With the above in mind its very important that we understand where our low self esteem is coming from and address it to improve our lives all round.

-There are a lot of potential reasons behind low self esteem, below are just a few very common examples;
+There are a lot of potential reasons for low self esteem, below are just a few common examples;

 1) Mental health problems